KozlovKV/game-life/docs/_docs.md

 3. Constructing environment data for current cell.
 4. Storing current generation and new generation of our simulation.

-Assembler part is responsible for:
+Assembler:

-1. Spread simulation rules.
+1. Spreads simulation rules.
 2. Iterates by all rows and skip null rows.
-3. Iterates by cells in row Y which have significant environment.
+3. Iterates by cells in every row which have significant environment.
-4. Get cell's environment data and send invert signal if it necessary.
+4. Gets cell's environment data and sends invert signal if it is necessary.
+5. Interrupts field processing if static generation was reached.

 *[Back to table of contents](#table-of-contents)*

 <div class="break"></div>

 # Analogues
-We have found 3 interesting versions of "Conway game of life" in the Internet
+We have found 3 interesting versions of "Conway's game of life" in the Internet

 1. [Version is full madden in Logisim with toroidal field `16`*`16`.](https://github.com/AlessandroFare/Game-of-Life-Logisim) Works fast but small field doesn't allow construct a lot of setups.
 For example ["Pulsar"](https://conwaylife.com/wiki/Pulsar) or ["Copperhead"](https://playgameoflife.com/lexicon/copperhead):
 2. [Web version](https://conwaylife.com/) - fast and convenient.
 Has endless field.
 Alas, we do not have similar capacities